 New daily experiences allow visitors to explore 10,000 years of history, including expanded stories of Dakota people, the military, African-Americans, and more

 This summer at Historic Fort Snelling visitors will be able to explore a wide variety of eras and diverse people all in a single visit.
-The new daily program is being developed alongside the Historic Fort Snelling revitalization efforts, timed to roll out for the fort’s bicentennial in 2020.
+The new daily program and special events are being developed alongside the Historic Fort Snelling revitalization efforts, timed to roll out for the fort’s bicentennial in 2020.

 Through 11 interpretive stations, visitors can learn about this location’s many stories, including the Dakota people’s experiences at Bdote—the confluence of the Mississippi and Minnesota rivers—and how military men and women have healed from physical and mental injuries throughout history.
 Or head to a WWII-era classroom to learn about the Military Intelligence Service Language School where Japanese-Americans trained as linguists, and then hear about the extraordinary lives of Dred and Harriet Scott, whose fight for freedom from slavery was a catalyst for the Civil War.

 “We’re excited to work with Dakota experts, veterans, the Twin Cities Japanese American Citizens League and more to create and pilot new programs this summer,” said Kevin Maijala, director of experience development at the Minnesota Historical Society.